Frequently Asked Questions

 - you have paid the required tuition deposits

 - you have provided evidence of sufficient funds to cover your full course of study and living expenses while enrolled in the LL.M. program.

 After receiving the I-20, you must schedule an appointment at the U.S. Embassy or Consulate in your country in order to apply for an F-1 student visa.
 You should make an appointment well in advance of the date you intend to travel to the United States, as some embassies and consulates can take several weeks (or even months) to process visa requests.

 - Is on-campus housing available for graduate students?

 - Wake Forest University does not offer on-campus housing for graduate students, but there are many off campus housing options near the University.
 In addition to a number of apartment complexes, the Law school maintains a list of both housing vacancies in privately-owned, off-campus houses and apartments near campus and roommate searches.
-The University also rents off-campus, furnished housing to international students and more information can be found here.
+The University also rents off-campus, furnished housing to international students.